shaloo/docs.arcana/docs/howto/onboard-users/wagmi/wagmi-custom-ui.md

 ### Step 3: Set up WagmiConfig

-Next, provide the newly instantiated and configured `ArcanaConnector` to the `createClient` Wagmi function.
+Next, provide the newly instantiated and configured `ArcanaConnector` to set up Wagmi:

 {% include "./code-snippets/auth_wagmi_create_client.md" %}

-!!! tip "Wagmi `createClient`"
+!!! tip "Wagmi `createClient` and `configClient`"

-      For more details on the `createClient` function of the Wagmi package, see [Wagmi Getting Started Guide](https://wagmi.sh/react/getting-started).
+      For more details on the `createClient` and `configClient` functions of the Wagmi package, see [Wagmi Getting Started Guide](https://wagmi.sh/react/getting-started) and [Wagmi 1.x.y Migration Guide](https://wagmi.sh/react/migration-guide).

-Now specify the `wagmiClient` in `WagmiConfig` component in the `_app.js` file.
+Use the `WagmiConfig` component in the `_app.js` file.

 {% include "./code-snippets/auth_wagmi_use_app.md" %}